New Jersey Railroad Injury Lawyers

 You should schedule an immediate appointment with your primary care physician and order chest x-rays (PA and lateral) and Pulmonary Function Tests (PFTs) if you have experienced shortness of breath, coughing, fatigue, frequent head and/or chest colds due to exposure to asbestos, diesel fumes, silica, metals, solvents and other pulmonary irritants in the course of your railroad work.
 If your primary care physician or the physician/pulmonologist reports any abnormalities, please contact our experienced FELA attorneys so that we may immediately protect your rights.

-Injured?
+Injured on the Railroad?
 How Our Personal Injury Attorneys Can Help

 At Wilentz, we take great pride in our long-standing client relationships that have earned us a reputation as a leading New Jersey law firm in the personal injury field.
 We are committed to making a difference in the lives of our clients, helping them receive the proper treatment and care for their injuries, and dedicating the vast resources and legal expertise of our firm in order to secure the monetary recoveries they deserve.